turingschool/curriculum/source/level_1/jsattend.markdown

   end
 ```

-Change you instructions at the bottom of the program to look like these:
+#### Running the Method

+Change your script to call the method:

 ```ruby
 jsa = JSAttend.new("event_attendees_clean.csv")
 jsa.state_stats
 ```

-RUN that program.
+Run that program.
 Did it work?
 If it generated an error, get it fixed.
 If there was no error, though, you probably have no idea if it worked.
 We didn't print out anything.
 Let's add that in now.

+#### Printing a Hash

 We're collecting all the state stats in a *hash*.
 A hash is made up of "key-value pairs" -- the "key" is the address that helps us find what we're looking for.
 The "value" is the data that the address is pointing to.
 Each key points to one value.
 When we have a collection of these key-value pairs, we frequently want to walk through the list and do something to each pair.
 This state data is a perfect example.

-What I really want is to print out lines like "CA: 206".
+What we really want is to print out lines like "CA: 206".
 "CA", the state abbreviation, is the key of the key-value pair while the number of attendees, 206, is the value of the pair.
 Ruby has a really great way of walking through collections like this using the `each` method, like this:

 ```ruby
 state_data.each do |key,value|